TusharSaini300/Simple-Calculator/README.md

 # Calculator
-using HTML, CSS and JS which helps in basic operations.
+using HTML, CSS and JS which helps in basic operations.</br>
 Project#3 given by InternIQ.